ipython/ipython/doc/source/ipython.rst

 support under cygwin, please post to the IPython mailing list so this issue can be resolved for all users.

-Windows: it works well under Windows XP/2k, and I suspect NT should behave similarly.
-Section 2.3 <node2.html#sub:Under-Windows> describes installation details for Windows, including some additional tools needed on this platform.
+Windows: it works well under Windows Vista/XP/2k, and I suspect NT should behave similarly.
+Section "Installation under windows" describes installation details for Windows, including some additional tools needed on this platform.

 Windows 9x support is present, and has been reported to work fine (at least on WinME).

-Note, that I have very little access to and experience with Windows development.
-However, an excellent group of Win32 users (led by Ville Vainio), consistently contribute bugfixes and platform-specific enhancements, so they more than make up for my deficiencies on that front.
-In fact, Win32 users report using IPython as a system shell (see Sec.
-12 <node12.html#sec:IPython-as-shell> for details), as it offers a level of control and features which the default cmd.exe doesn't provide.

 Location
 ========